Travel.State.Gov > International Travel > Country Information > Nicaragua International Travel Information

 Further health information:

-Road Conditions and Safety: Many roads have potholes, and are poorly lit, narrow, and/or lack shoulders, and further damage occurs during the rainy season.
-Oxcarts, livestock, and pedestrians running across traffic are common, even on major roads.
+Road Conditions and Safety: Main roads between major cities are paved and in good condition.
+Other roads have potholes, and are poorly lit, narrow, and, or, lack shoulders, and further damage occurs during the rainy season.
+Oxcarts, livestock, and pedestrians crossing roads in front of oncoming traffic are common, even on major roads.
 Most roads on the Caribbean Coast are unpaved.
-Road signs throughout the country are poor-to-non-existent.
+Road signs throughout the country are poor to non-existent.
 Road travel after dark is hazardous in all areas.
 Carry a cellular phone in case of emergency, and do not drive outside urban areas after dark.

-Traffic Laws: If you are involved in a traffic accident, wait for police to arrive and follow their instructions.
+Traffic Laws: If you are involved in a traffic accident, you are supposed to wait for police and insurance company representatives to arrive and follow their instructions.
+However, police and insurance companies sometimes do not respond, especially during overnight hours, because of increased criminal activity and civil unrest.
 Do not move your vehicle, unless a police officer tells you to do so, or you will be legally liable for the accident, whether or not you caused it.

 Nicaraguan law requires that police take a driver into custody for: